infinum/frontend-handbook/JavaScript/Next-js.md

 ...
 ```

-`login.tsx` and `register.tsx` are public pages whose functionality is self explanatory.
-Once login is successful user is redirected to index page which acts as home page.
+`login.tsx` and `register.tsx` are public pages whose functionality is self-explanatory.
+Once login is successful user is redirected to the index page which acts as the home page.

 ### Layouts

-`privatePage.tsx` is a example of layout page for all private pages.
-Here is example how we can extend `Head` section for adding global fonts, but more importantly we use layout page with two HOC-s composed with ramda.
+`privatePage.tsx` is an example of a layout page for all private pages.
+Here is an example of how we can extend `Head` section for adding global fonts, but more importantly, we use layout page with two HOC-s composed with ramda.

 `compose` is just a helper function which enables function composition.

 ```jsx